akapa/escher-request/README.md

 The plan is to support most of axios's config options.
 So far `url, method, headers, timeout, maxContentLength, maxRedirects` is known to work.
-Feel free to experiment with the other ones, they might work (expect `params`, that will not work yet for sure).
+Feel free to experiment with the other ones, they might work (except `params`, that will not work yet for sure).

 #### Request method aliases